alifmazli/objetivo/README.md

 Users can assign a mentor to a particular goal by inviting another user via email; and users are automatically labelled as a mentor once invited by another user.
 Objetivo users can simultaneously be a mentor or a mentee on different goals.

-You may visit the app [here](https://objetivo.aimandaniel.com/login), OR locally using the steps listed at the [this](https://github.com/alifmazli/objetivo/edit/main/README.md#running-objetivo) section below.
+You may run the app locally using the steps listed at the [this](https://github.com/alifmazli/objetivo/edit/main/README.md#running-objetivo) section below.

 ## Requirements and Dependencies